A Text(ile)Book Town Museum

 Another business celebrated here is good ol’ Shady Glen Dairy Stores and its famous burgers.
 The whole Shady Glen story is spelled out but what’s cooler is the original – and working – Seeburg Jukebox which used to be at Shady Glen several decades ago.
 Behind us was a giant portrait of Ethel Donaghue who donated $50,000 to fund the museum.
 Ed quipped to our docent, “What did that painting cost, $50,000?”

 We then passed through the Victoriana: toys, games, dolls, and dresses area that never seems to interest me all that much.
 There was a cool little 3D viewfinder thing with a picture of, I think, a factory loaded into it.
 Ed stared into it for a good 15 minutes, googly-eyed.
 Next was a display about James Olcott, “The Grassman.”
 Manchesterian Olcott was a leading pioneer in grass-culture and even helped found UCONN’s School of Agriculture in 1881.

 The next room contained the Manchester Sports Hall of Fame.
 This was not large.
 Next up was the room with changing galleries.
 It was in transition a bit from honoring Manchester’s war veterans to a Boy Scouts exhibit.
 There were tons of old pictures of the town, old maps, and war memorabilia.
 There was the offensively named, “Jap Map” for grade school kids to learn about Pacific islands.
 Then there was the town band shell model from 1977.
-Like people, let’s just say 30 year old models are well past their primes.
+Like people, let’s just say 30 year old models are well past their prime.

 Above I mentioned the Spencer repeating rifle – Christopher Spencer invented it and even had an audience with President Lincoln at one point.
 He demonstrated his rifle’s capabilities with a couple witnesses down in DC near where the Washington Monument now stands.
-Imagine me inventing a gun and good ol’ W and I go off to shoot alone in this day and age?
+Imagine me inventing a gun and good ol’ President Bush and I go off to shoot alone in this day and age?
 At least he’d trust me more than, oh I don’t know, his VP who shot an old man in the face at a canned hunt.
 But that’s just a hunch.